 That heart brain is affiliative and cooperative usually, and if you operate from that place, conversations happen rather than power and control conflagrations.

-For more information on the Heartmath tool to use yourself, please click below.
+For more information on the Heartmath tool to use yourself, please click the Heartmath link in the right column.

 Or get our